 Non-fiction Reading

 Students will study a range of non-fiction texts, including those from the nineteenth century, that deal with the same topic.
-Students will practise comparing both the attitudes presented, and the effects of methods used by writers.
+Students will practise comparing both the attitudes presented, and the methods used and effects created by writers.